epn-vespa/VESPA-CRISM-helper-scripts/q.rd_examples/spicam/README.md

-# hst_planeto EPN-TAP v2 service with mixin
+# SPICAM EPN-TAP v2 service with mixin

 Configuration files for spicam service, can be used as templates and adapted.